Overview

 Guided Geology Trail

-For a deeper dive into the area’s geological narrative, the Owenbrean River Guided Trail with Dr Kirstin Lemon is offered on special occasions such as World Rivers Day.
-The walk combines the Red Route with expert commentary on tropical seas, sub‑tropical shorelines, volcanic activity and glacial remnants.
-Basic fitness is required and children under 16 must be accompanied by an adult.
+For a deeper dive into the region’s history, the Owenbrean River Guided Trail with Dr Kirstin Lemon runs on select dates, typically aligning with World Rivers Day in June.
+The walk follows the Red Route while covering tropical reef origins, volcanic intrusion, glacial activity and modern conservation efforts.
+Basic fitness is required, and children under 16 must be accompanied by an adult.

 Events & Seasonal Highlights

-- Yoga & Sound‑Bath Sessions – Regularly scheduled mindfulness and sound‑bath experiences take place within the cool, echoing chambers of the show cave.
+- Yoga & Sound-Bath Sessions – Regularly scheduled mindfulness experiences held within the cool, acoustically unique chambers of the show cave.

-- Fairy Trail (Spring) – A family‑friendly woodland trail near the visitor centre, decorated with fairy‑themed installations and storytelling stops.
+- Fairy Trail (Spring) – A family-friendly woodland route near the visitor centre featuring interactive storytelling stops and woodland installations.

-- Green River Event (Summer) – An occasional celebration where the underground river is tinted green using safe, biodegradable lighting for a unique visual effect.
+- Green River Event (Summer) – An occasional celebration where safe, biodegradable lighting is used to tint the underground water green for a striking visual effect.

 Practical Information

-Parking & Facilities – A free car park and public toilets are available at the Marble Arch Caves Visitor Centre.
-The car park closes outside of operational hours (10:00‑17:00).
-Toilets are accessible for disabled visitors and guide dogs are permitted.
-On‑site facilities include a gift shop, a café serving hot and cold meals, and a picnic area.
+Parking & Facilities – A free car park and accessible public toilets are located at the Marble Arch Caves Visitor Centre.
+The car park operates between 10:00 and 17:00.
+On-site facilities include a gift shop, a café serving hot and cold meals, and a covered picnic area.

-Getting There – The trailhead is located on Marlbank Road near Gortmaconnell Viewpoint (postcode BT92 1EW).
-From Enniskillen, follow the A46 south‑west for about 15 km; turn onto the local road signposted for Gortmaconnell Viewpoint.
+Getting There – The trailhead is on Marlbank Road near Gortmaconnell Viewpoint (postcode BT92 1EW).
+From Enniskillen, head south-west on the A46 for approximately 15 km, then turn onto the local road signposted for Gortmaconnell Viewpoint.

-Combo Passes – The Caves & Castle Pass gives entry to the Marble Arch Caves and Enniskillen Castle museums for a single price (from £17.50), offering good value for families.
+Combo Passes – The Caves & Castle Pass bundles entry to the Marble Arch Caves and Enniskillen Castle museums from £17.50 per person, offering straightforward value for visitors planning a full day out.

 - Ticket portal: Owenbrean River Guided Cave Tour – DigiTickets

-- Eventbrite (for occasional guided walks): Owenbrean River Guided Trail – World Rivers Day
+- Guided walks: Owenbrean River Guided Trail – World Rivers Day

 Nearby Attractions

-- Cladagh Glen – the surface valley where the Owenbrean re‑emerges as the River Cladagh; a pleasant woodland walk with historic stone bridges.
+- Cladagh Glen – The surface valley where the Owenbrean resurfaces as the River Cladagh; a shaded woodland walk featuring historic stone bridges and quiet river pools.

-- Castle Archdale Country Park – a short drive north, featuring lakeside trails and a World War II museum.
+- Castle Archdale Country Park – A short drive north, offering lakeside trails, woodland walks and a dedicated World War II museum.